Wish (Expressing Regret, Desire, and Imagined Situations)

 3. Wish + Past Perfect (Past Situations)

-This form refers to the past and is used to express regret about something that cannot be changed.
+This form refers to the past and is used to express regret about a past action/situation (it didn’t happen / happened differently, and we regret it now).

 Use this structure when: